 - 1. Turn off your computer and disconnect the ac power adapter and all cables from the computer. - 2.
 Turn on your computer.
-When the ThinkPad logo is displayed, immediately press F1 to enter ThinkPad Setup. - 3.
-Select Config \rightarrow Power.
+When the logo screen is displayed, immediately press F1 to enter ThinkPad Setup. - 3.
+Select Config → Power.
 The Power submenu is displayed. - 4.
 Select Disable built-in battery and press Enter. - 5.
 Select Yes in the Setup Confirmation window.
 The built-in battery is disabled and the computer turns off automatically.
 Wait three to five minutes to let the computer cool.

-Removing the micro-SIM-card tray and the micro SIM card
+Removing the micro SIM card

-Remove the micro-SIM-card tray before you start the servicing.
-If the computer has a micro SIM card installed, you also must remove the micro SIM card .
+If the computer has a micro SIM card installed, remove the micro SIM card before you start the servicing.

-After you finish the servicing, ensure that you install the micro SIM card (if available) and the micro-SIM-card tray back into the computer.
+After you finish the servicing, ensure that you install the micro SIM card (if available) back into the computer.